xinhez/xinhez.github.io/README.md

 I am a PhD candidate at Harvard University co-advised by [Prof. Jia Liu](https://liulab.seas.harvard.edu/) and [Prof. Xiao Wang](https://www.wangxiaolab.org/).
-My research lies at the intersection of artificial intelligence and biology, focusing on **stem cell engineering**, **brain-machine interfaces**, and **bio-inspired computing**.
+My research lies at the intersection of artificial intelligence and biology, focusing on **stem cell engineering**, **brain-machine interfaces**, and **bio-inspired and agentic AI**.
 I collaborate closely with the research groups of [Prof. Na Li](https://nali.seas.harvard.edu/), [Prof. Richard Lee](https://hscrb.harvard.edu/labs/lee-lab/), [Prof. Juan Rene Alvarez Domínguez](https://j-radlab.com/) and [Prof. Jie Ding](https://jding.org/).

 Before beginning my doctoral studies, I worked in the tech industry with a focus on product development and marketing analytics at leading companies and startups.
 Looking ahead, my goal is to advance the integration of biological systems and AI, driving translational impact through technologies that bridge fundamental discovery and real-world application.